Ali-Mikael/Pen-testing/h2-dora.md

 **A:** It's a _virtual hard disk_ format used by QEMU!

-We then convert the `vmdk` image file to `qcow` like so:
+We perform the conversion like so:
 ```bash
 $ qemu-img convert -p -f vmdk -O qcow2 Metasploitable.vmdk metasploitable2.qcow2
 ```

-I noticed the disk was on the smaller side, so I doubled it before starting up the VM (we still have to make the new space available to the system once inside the VM)
+I noticed the disk was on the smaller side, so I doubled the size before starting up the VM

+> [!NOTE]
+> We still have to make the new space available to the system once inside

 <img width="1381" height="567" alt="2026-04-03-00:08:03" src="https://github.com/user-attachments/assets/48d36854-97b2-4f8e-8e24-aab6fb5781d9" />